What is a dissection

 The symptoms of an aortic dissection can be difficult to distinguish from those of other heart conditions, such as a heart attack.

 Chest pain and pain in the upper back are the most common symptoms of this condition.
-There’s typically severe pain, coupled with a feeling that something is tearing in your chest.
-Unlike in the case of a heart attack, the pain usually begins suddenly and seems to move around.
+There’s typically severe pain, coupled with a feeling that something is sharp or tearing in your chest.
+Unlike in the case of a heart attack, the pain usually begins suddenly when the dissection starts to occur and seems to move around.

 Some people have milder pain, which is sometimes mistaken for muscle strain, but this is less common.